 Original Post (March 3, 2020):

-Recently there’s been talk about the possibility of a new G-Shock Frogman, and now some “leaked” photos have been revealed that suggest a new Frogman will be launching soon.
+Recently, there was talk about the possibility of a new G-Shock Frogman, and now some “leaked” photos have been revealed, suggesting that an all-new Frogman model will be launching soon.

 If the photos are accurate and a true indication of what is to come, then this will be a major departure from the usual digital display and stainless steel (or titanium) inner case with a screw-lock case back, as this new model has a full analog display and a Carbon Core Guard case.
 However, there is some doubt as to the product’s authenticity, as one of the products in the photos looks questionable, with parts of the label paint smeared and missing.

-The questionable photo involves a GWF-A1000BRT “Rainbow Toad” model seen on Instagram, presumably a limited edition (and probably a Love The Sea And The Earth and Earthwatch limited edition if real).
-It has clear resin parts around the bezel, rose gold markers and crown, and pink accents.
+The questionable photo involves a GWF-A1000BRT “Rainbow Toad” model seen on Instagram.
+It has clear resin parts around the bezel, orange markers and crown, and pink accents.
 Other photos suggest that a black GWF-A1000-1A and a black and red GWF-A1000-1A4 are coming.